jjcordano/air_passengers/README.md

 #### Install :

-To run a submission and the notebook you will need the dependencies listed in `requirements.txt`.
+The required dependencies to run our submission are listed in `requirements.txt`.
 You can install the dependencies with the following command-line: